dev-academy-programme/curriculum/concepts/frameworks/README.md

 # Frameworks

 ## Overview
-Frameworks acan be an incredibly powerful tool to get up and running, but have disadvantages too (especially for learning).
+Frameworks can be an incredibly powerful tool to get up and running, but have disadvantages too (especially for learning).
 Know when to use them and why.

 ## Prerequisites